bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Importantly, there were also no significant differences between the two consolidated sequences in term of speed ($\beta=0.031, SE=0.026, p=0.234$) and accuracy ($\beta=-0.030, SE=0.111, p=0.789$), nor between the two new sequences speeds ($\beta=0.025, SE=0.045, p=0.577$) and accuracies ($\beta=-0.245, SE=0.138, p=0.076$).

-## A common distributed network for sequence representation irrespective of learning stage
+## *A common distributed sequence representation irrespective of learning stage*

 From the preprocessed functional MRI data we extracted patterns of activity for each block of practice, and computed a cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016] using a Searchlight approach [@kriegeskorte_information-based_2006] over brain cortical surfaces and subcortical regions of interest.
 Such multivariate distance, when positive, demonstrate that there is a stable difference in activity patterns between the conditions compared, and thus reflect the level of discriminability between these conditions.